As an AllTrails member, you can create your own custom maps using either a desktop or laptop computer with our free map creation tool.

 Routing vs. drawing mode:

-Our new and improved map creation tool includes two options that you will see in the upper right corner of the screen: routing and drawing.
+Once you've clicked on 'draw route', our new and improved map creation tool includes two options that you will see in the upper right corner of the screen: routing and drawing.

 Routing mode is the simplest way to create a route from Point A to Point B. Select your activity in the drop-down in the upper right corner of the screen, click on a starting point, click on where you want to go, and we will intelligently and automatically route you on the best path for your activity.